 \subsection{Singularities of generic maps to $2$-manifolds}

 Let $f\co M\to N$ be a generic smooth map of a manifold of dimension $m\ge 2$ to a manifold $N$ of dimension $2$.
-The map $f$ may only have regular, fold, and cusp map germs.
-The set of regular map germs forms an open submanifold $A_0(f)$ of $M$.
+The map $f$ may only have regular, fold, and cusp points.
+The set of regular points forms an open submanifold $A_0(f)$ of $M$.
 The complement to the submanifold $A_0(f)$ in $M$ is the submanifold of singular points $\Sigma(f)$ of dimension $1$.
 It contains a discrete set of cusp singular points $A_2(f)$.
-The rest of $\Sigma(f)$ is a disjoint union of arcs and circles of fold singular points $A_1(f)$.
+The rest of $\Sigma(f)$ is a disjoint union of arcs and circles of fold points $A_1(f)$.
 The restriction of $f$ to $A_0(f)$ is a submersion.
 The restriction of $f$ to $A_1(f)$ is a self-transverse immersion with $0$-dimensional self-crossings.
-In general, the images of $f|_{A_1}$ and $f|_{A_2}$ are disjoint.
+The images of $f|_{A_1}$ and $f|_{A_2}$ are disjoint.